livramos/livramos/README.md

 # 💫 Hi!
 I'm Liv

-📖computer engennier student in Puc Rio
+📖computer engennier student in Puc Rio <br>
-👩‍💻 working as an intern in Eletrobrás in data analysis 🛹 like to post the projects that I develop in my free time
+👩‍💻 working as an intern in Eletrobrás in data analysis <br>
+🛹 like to post the projects that I develop in my free time<br>